An Efficient Multitask Neural Network for Face Alignment, Head Pose Estimation and Face Tracking: Related Work

 \subsection{Head Pose Estimation}

-Huang et al.\cite{U3D-pose} has proven the pose of a 3-point configuration is uniquely determined up to a reflection by its 2D projection under weak perspective model.
-Based on the conclusion, many researches, such as Martin et al. [8], fit a predefined 3D face model to images according to the geometric information contained in the facial landmark to estimate Euler angles, which is named as the model-based method.
-In order to address the problem that model-based methods degrade dramatically in large pose, Baltrusaitis et al\cite{Openface} utilize CE-CLM\cite{CE-CLM} to localize the 3D position of facial landmark and then fit a model which is generated by training dataset to image to improve the accuracy of head pose estimation.
+\citep{U3D-pose} has proven that the pose of a 3-point configuration is uniquely determined up to a reflection by its 2D projection under weak perspective model.
+Based on the conclusion, many works, such as \citep{accurate_model}, fit a predefined 3D face model to images based on the geometric information of facial landmark to estimate Euler angles, which is named as the model-based method.
+To address the problem that model-based methods degrade dramatically in large pose, \citep{Openface} replace the 2D landmarks by the 3D landmarks \citep{CE-CLM} that contains more geometric information.
+However, compared to the appearance information, the geometric information of 3D landmarks is still insufficient for robust head pose estimation.

-Different from model-based methods, appearance-based methods regress head pose directly from images.
-Drouard et al.\cite{Robust_pose} adopt a mixture of linear regressions with partially-latent output to estimate head pose.
-Patacchiola et al.\cite{CNN-Pose} utilize CNN to regress head pose and study the influence of different CNN structures and different optimizers.
-Ruiz et al.\cite{Ruzi} classify head pose into several ranges and then regress a fine-grained result based on the range.
+Different from model-based methods, appearance-based methods regress head pose directly from images. \citep{Robust_pose} adopt a mixture of linear regressions with partially-latent output to estimate head pose; \citep{CNN-Pose} utilize CNN to regress head pose and study the influence of different optimizers and CNN structures; \citep{Ruzi} and \citep{FSA-Net} classify head pose into several ranges and then regress a fine-grained result based on the range.
+Nevertheless, the features outputted by a CNN or manifold embedding do not necessarily correspond to pose angle because of the lack of attention clues.